Sean-jii/Project-Devices-Accidentally-Exposed-to-the-Internet/README.md

 FailedLogons
 | join SuccessfulLogons on RemoteIP
 | project RemoteIP, DeviceName, FailedLogonAttempts, SuccessfulLogons, AccountName

 Timeline Summary and Findings:

-Seanji-mde-test has been internet facing for several days DeviceInfo
+Seanji-mde-test has been internet facing for several days:
+DeviceInfo
 | where DeviceName == "seanji-mde-test"
 | where IsInternetFacing == true
 | order by Timestamp desc
-Last internet facing time: 2025-11-18 T21:44:03
+- Last internet facing time: 2025-11-18 T21:44:03

-Several bad actors have been discovered attempting to log into the target machine.
+Several bad actors have been discovered attempting to log into the target machine:
 DeviceLogonEvents
 | where DeviceName == "seanji-mde-test"
 | where LogonType has_any("Network", "Interactive", "RemoteInteractive", "Unlock")